Crypto Glossary

 SlippageSlippage is the difference between the expected price of a cryptocurrency trade and the actual price at which the trade …

-Smart ContractA smart contract is a self-executing program stored on a blockchain that automatically enforces the terms of an agreemen…
+Smart ContractA smart contract is self-executing code deployed on a blockchain that automatically performs predetermined actions when …

 Soft ForkA soft fork is a backward-compatible upgrade to a blockchain's protocol that tightens consensus rules, allowing non-upgr…